warunatrivet/uwazi_test/Roadmap.md

 ## Short term
-* Finish relationships
+* Finish relationships.
 Our new relationships features still need much improvement to fully unfold its potential.
+Based on user feedback and our own ideas, notably:
+  * Be able to regroup scattered connections in a hub.

 * Library and document search improvement (several issues)
 * More accessible documents (show text, etc).
 Goes along with PDF.js
 * PDF pre-render, show text + several usability and SEO improvements, faster opening.
 Document thumbnail.